 Smart homes, equipped with Amazon Alexa or Google Assistant, enable people to complete many routine tasks like turning on lights or changing the temperature.
 Right now, these actions take a few seconds to happen, but edge computing can make them happen in real time.

-There’s also huge potential for network edges in autonomous driving.
+There’s also huge potential for network edges and IoT edge analytics in autonomous driving.
 Bittman acknowledges that to learn how to drive, self-driving cars should not rely on the cloud to process data.
 On the contrary, they need to run all machine learning processes directly in the car, on board.

 In the context of industrial automation, edge computing can come in handy to create machines that sense, detect, and learn things without being previously programmed to do so.